cetz-package/cetz/manual.typ

   ...
 })
 ```]
 Note that draw functions are imported inside the scope of the `canvas` block.
-This is recommended as draw functions override Typst's functions such as `line`.
+This is recommended as some draw functions override Typst's function's such as `line`.

 #show raw.where(block: false): it => if it.text.starts-with("<") and it.text.ends-with(">") {
     set text(1.2em)